Luke Raley Player Props: Rays vs. Astros

 - Raley has 18 doubles, two triples, 15 home runs and 21 walks while batting .269.

-- In 26 games this season (31.7%), Raley has picked up an RBI, and in 10 of those games (12.2%) he had more than one.
+- Raley has an RBI in 26 of 82 games this year, with multiple RBI in 10 of them.
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.